bennettandrewm/guess_my_weight/README.md

 </p>

 ## Overview
-Health and Wellness is a $142 billion dollar industry designed to help people managed their weight.
-This model is intended as a feature to guide users tracking lifestyle data (diet, exercise, sleep) with recommendations to target weight loss.
-A machine learning Decision Tree algorithm analyzed captured lifestyle data and fine-tuned to consider precision and accuracy metrics.
-The model determined a Carbohydrate threshold, or Carb Number, which corresponded to next day weight loss or gain.
-At under 221g (for this user) nearly 74 percent of the next days weigh-in showed a loss.
-This increased to nearly 82% when acheiving a minimum fiber intake around 14.5 grams as well.
-Conversely, at over 221g, nearly 66 percent of the weigh-ins showed a gain.
-This increased to 79 percent when less than 6.9 hrs of sleep was recorded in addition to the carb threshold.
-Based on these findings, it's recommended that these analytics be used to prompt/guide users through out the day to course correct on encourage certain habits.
+Health and Wellness is a $142 billion dollar industry providing solutions and guidance for a healthy lifestyle.
+A major component of that is weight management.
+This project contains a model to predict next day weight loss (i.e. whether the reading on the scale decreased from the previous days weigh-in).
+It's intended for use in calorie counting appz to recommended corrective action during the day based on lifestyle data (diet, exercise, and sleep).
+This model tested seven different algorithms trained on captured lifestyle data (of my personal health data) and fine-tuned to consider precision and accuracy metrics.
+It determined that a Carbohydrate threshold, or Carb Number, was the biggest predictor of next day weight loss or gain.
+At under 221g (for this user) nearly 74 percent of the next day's weigh-ins showed a loss.
+This increased to nearly 82% when acheiving a minimum fiber intake around 14.5 grams.
+Conversely, at over 223g, nearly 66 percent of the next day weigh-ins showed a gain.
+This increased to 79 percent when less than 6.9 hrs of sleep were recorded.
+Based on these findings, it's recommended that these analytics be used to prompt/guide users through out the day to encourage certain habits and/or course corrections, and that this feature should be further develop to test over a wider audience and integrated into a lifestyle app.
 <br />

 ## Quick Links